Agent swarms: cooperation and coordination under stringent communications constraint: Agent and swarm metrics

 Before moving to the discrete communications model that is used for the main results of this paper, it is useful to consider some agent and swarm metrics that can be used to judge how an agent or swarm instance is performing.

 Note that in the following we assume that the inter-agent messaging does not include agents forwarding any information about others; i.e. a message sent from $a$ to $b$ will not also contain information about a third agent $c$.
-This is a restrictive assumption, but one which greatly simplifies the model (cf with \cite{Kinsler-EHMW-2022anglen}).
-It enables us to set some benchmarks for agent behaviour without introducing the considerable complications of how an agent might manage -- and make inferences from -- a diverse array of partial and variously out-of-date information.
+This is a restrictive assumption, but one which greatly simplifies the model (cf. with \cite{Kinsler-EHMW-2022anglen}).
+It enables us to set some benchmarks for agent behaviour without introducing the considerable complications of how an agent might manage -- and make inferences from -- {a diverse array of partial, uncertain, and variously out-of-date information about (e.g.) the locations of the other agents.}